thecdrz/DeadLink/ENHANCEMENTS.md

 ---

-*HordeComms - Built on the solid foundation of Dishorde by LakeYS, Enhanced by Sherlock*
+*HordeComms - Built on the solid foundation of Dishorde by LakeYS, Enhanced by CDRZ*

 ## 🙏 Credits